AguaClara/Textbook/Filtration/EStaRS_Design.rst

 A schematic of these pipes can be see below in :numref:`figure_micky_mouse_pipe_schematic`.
 The image is not to scale, but shows generally how pipes are organized within the filter.

+[We need an Onshape drawing!
+Perhaps early next year.
+The pipes MUST go to the floor.
+Exit to distribution starts at the bottom of the exit tank.
+Possibly the top of the exit and entrance tanks are only 10 cm above the filter body.
+Filter Body has an air vent.
+Need flow control weir system.
+Is it possible to have some of the pipes exit through the side of the entrance and exit tanks so those tanks don't have to be so large?
+Sand drain?
+Pipe stubs in entrance and exit tanks for automated switch from filter to backwash.
+Backwash drain pipe with valve?
+Considering putting numbers on the inlets and outlets so that you can ]

 .. _figure_micky_mouse_pipe_schematic: